Consulting & Fractional Technology Leadership

 Four engagements that show how the work lands.

-Directed a team of 20 engineers building FlyAnywhere, then helped sell it for $25M.
+Directed 20 engineers building the Flywheel Sports tech stack, then helped sell it for $25M.

-FlyAnywhere was a live and on-demand fitness video platform streaming to connected bikes nationwide, in direct competition with Peloton.
-With a team of 20 engineers, built the production studio automation and the video migration infrastructure (Verizon EdgeCast to Akamai during a live outage).
-The platform ran on Hydra, the microservices framework I created that Flywheel later open-sourced.
+Flywheel Sports ran 42 brick-and-mortar cycling studios nationwide plus FlyAnywhere — a live and on-demand video platform streaming to connected bikes at home, in direct competition with Peloton.
+I directed 20 engineers building technology across the combined business: production studio automation, the video migration infrastructure (Verizon EdgeCast to Akamai during a live outage), and the systems tying the physical and digital sides together.
+FlyAnywhere ran on Hydra, the microservices framework I created that Flywheel later open-sourced.

 FlyAnywhere was selected as one of Oprah's top picks for the 2019 Holiday Season.
-I subsequently supported the $25M sale of the technology to F45 Training — and was then brought on as F45's SVP of Technology to help prepare for F45's successful 2021 IPO on the NYSE — I was on the floor for the opening bell.
+I subsequently supported the $25M sale of Flywheel Sports' technology to F45 Training.

 F45 TrainingSVP of TechnologyPre-IPO · Kubernetes · API Gateway · Global engineering